 In addition to the normal levels of melatonin produced by the brain, women also produce additional melatonin during pregnancy.
 Both the ovaries and the placenta produce melatonin in high levels in the second trimester and even higher amounts in the third.
-The body uses melatonin throughout pregnancy.
-And, working with oxytocin, melatonin helps to promote labor and delivery.3
+The body uses melatonin throughout pregnancy.3

 Because babies cannot yet produce their own melatonin while in utero, they depend upon their mother’s supply.
 This explains why the hormone is found in amniotic fluid.
 In fact, babies don’t begin to produce their own melatonin until they’re about 9-12 weeks old.
 They continue to rely on the hormone supplied via the mother’s milk.4

 Taking Melatonin While Pregnant: Should You Be Worried?

 For most adults, melatonin is considered safe to take on a short-term basis, but more research is needed on the long-term effects of melatonin usage.
 However, when it comes to taking melatonin during pregnancy, there’s been a lack of research on whether melatonin is safe to use in pregnant or breastfeeding women.3

 Considering that women produce more melatonin during pregnancy—especially in the third trimester—then taking extra melatonin through a supplement could affect both the expectant mom and her developing baby.
 The issue is that the medical community just isn’t sure yet what the extent of that impact would be.3